Admissions & Application Requirements

 The certificate program has rolling admissions and applications will be considered at any anytime.
 The deadlines outlined below are to be considered for students needing to apply through the Office of Admissions as a Non-Matriculated student or a Seeking Second Bachelors student.
 If any late fees are required, it is the student’s responsibility to cover those fees.Office of Admissions Deadlines:

 - Summer – March 15

 - Submit unofficial transcripts to firstname.lastname@example.org

 Once the online application has been complete and the student has submitted their unofficial transcripts to Kelsey Townsend, the student’s application will be reviewed.
 Once an admissions decision has been made, the student will be notified by email of the final decision.

 - Registration options:

 - Option 1: Enroll in a graduate program.
 If you are a matriculated student in a graduate program you must receive permission from your home program to earn the certificate.
-Please submit the agreement form to Hailey McCormick after permission is granted.
+Please submit the agreement form to Kelsey Townsend after permission is granted.